One year later, most of those who were joking are not coming to GUADEC. For them, the joke became a reality.

 For the lawsuit, of course.
 But there’s a lot more.
 I’ve been contacted by politicians.
 They say that I’m destroying the economy.
 If my product works, there will be no shops for clothes hence no jobs.
 They asked me: “Do you know how many Americans are working in clothing shops?”.
 I was accused of being anti-patriotic.
 From nowhere, some news laws appeared saying that clothes should have a certification in order to save children from accidental suffocation.

 From that point, it became immoral to print clothes.
-Last year, nobody ever thinked about printing clothes and, now, it is the worst thing after eating babies alive.
-There’s even webshops when you can order “Not Printed” labelled t-shirts.
-I’ve been attacked personally, investors have been turned down and, at the same time, I still need to pay expensive lawsuits.
+Last year, nobody ever thought about printing clothes and, now, it is worse than eating babies alive.
+There’s even webshops where you can order “Not Printed” labelled t-shirts.
+I’ve been attacked personally, investors have turned me back and, at the same time, I still need to pay expensive legal fees.

 Isn’t that true that it’s a threat for the economy?

 It is a tool for making life easier.
 Any invention which free people from unnecessary labor seems to be a threat to the economy.
 But if our economy is threatened by inventions that make life better for everyone, it’s the economy we need to change, not the inventions.

 What will you do next?

 I feel bitter.
 I’m an engineer with a new useful idea and everyone turns against me: big corporations, lawyers, politicians.
 Even random people in the street think that “It’s the guy destroying jobs and suffocating babies”.
 I’ve never signed up for that.
 I’ve never been into politics or anything like that.
 Now, I’m thinking about settling somewhere in Europe but I’m afraid that the hand of the FCIAA will follow me there.